 But the flood on July 24, 1868, was far deadlier, claiming the lives of dozens of people.
 According to David Healey, author of “Great Storms of the Chesapeake,” the tremendous thunderstorm that caused the flood 150 years ago stayed west of town.

-On that fateful day in July, light from the setting sun was completely blacked out by tall thunderstorm clouds to the west of Ellicott City, which was founded in 1772 at the site of a grist mill along the banks of the Patapsco River.
+On that fateful day in July, the morning light was completely blacked out by tall thunderstorm clouds to the west of Ellicott City, which was founded in 1772 at the site of a grist mill along the banks of the Patapsco River.

 Birds stopped singing, mill workers were forced to quit early, and flashes of lightning filled the western sky.
 Residents of the thriving town, which served as the terminus of the first section of the Baltimore & Ohio Railroad, braced for a storm, but it never arrived.
 The storm, probably stationary, didn’t move east, but its runoff certainly did.